Stoops-ML/aerofoils/README.md

 Aerofoils downloaded from airfoiltools.com, with aerodynamic data provided by XFoil.

-## To Do
+# To Do
-- create aerofoil augmentation script
+- create aerofoil augmentation script.
-- transpose the convolutions
+- transpose the convolutions.

+# Notes
+- neural network depreciated.
+Current work is being completed on the convolutional neural network only.